 So think about sending a browse abandonment email to the visitors you are able to identify.
 It could just be the nudge they need to jump back on to your site and make a purchase.
-According to our friends at SaleCycle, browse abandonment emails, as a benchmark, can achieve a 35% open rate, a 6% conversion rate and a 2% uplift in sales.
+According to SaleCycle, browse abandonment emails, as a benchmark, can achieve a 35% open rate, a 6% conversion rate, and a 2% uplift in sales.
 That's a healthy opportunity right there, but weirdly one that many online retailers choose to ignore.

-To get browse abandonment content for this blog, I did A LOT of window shopping.
-Here's a selection of the (comparatively few) browse abandonment examples I came across.
+To get browse abandonment content for this blog, we did A LOT of window shopping.
+Here's a selection of the (comparatively few) browse abandonment examples we came across.

 1) Category abandonment